 Conditions which could warrant involuntary leave or involuntary withdrawal

-Involuntary leave or involuntary withdrawal of a student will occur only in situations where the university determines there is a significant risk of substantial harm to the health or safety of the student or other individuals.
+Involuntary leave or involuntary withdrawal of a student will occur only in situations where the university determines there is a significant risk of substantial harm to the health or safety of a member(s) of the campus community.

 The following are some examples of situations that may be covered by this policy.
 They include, but are not limited to: